stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/07-creating-the-guestbooks-scene.markdown

 2. Now you must embed this view controller in a [navigation controller](https://developer.apple.com/library/content/documentation/WindowsViews/Conceptual/ViewControllerCatalog/Chapters/NavigationControllers.html).
     Navigation controllers in iOS implement a *navigation stack*.
-You can loosely think of a navigation stack as a deck of cards, where each card is a view controller with a navigation bar.
+You can loosely think of a navigation stack as a deck of cards where each card is a view controller with a navigation bar.
 The navigation bar contains a back button that lets you navigate to the previous view controller in the stack.
     You can also change the navigation bar's title to reflect the scene's